JorjaFox/website/content/posts/library/transcript/2001/yahoo-chat.md

 **SEZARIN**: tell me how did you started in this business

 **jorja_fox_chat**: Oh boy!
 I knew when I was like five that I wanted to be an actress, and I was one of those kids that would put on shows for anyone in the neighborhood or my family that would watch them!
 I grew up in a really small town and when I was 16 I moved to New YOrk City.
-I took classes in New York, and I was really lucky because the first agency I went to had a sign on the door that said &#8216;Do Not Enter, Just Leave Your Package,' and I pretended that I didn't see it, and I walked in and they let me in.
+I took classes in New York, and I was really lucky because the first agency I went to had a sign on the door that said 'Do Not Enter, Just Leave Your Package,' and I pretended that I didn't see it, and I walked in and they let me in.
 I was 20 when that happened, and I had been there for about four years distracted....
 And they sent me out on auditions.
 The first movie I got was called The Kill-Off, and then I didn't work again for about a year after that.
 And that's how I got started I guess...

 **ipstenu**: You said that you wish you were a vegan (in the Venice Magazine article from April 2001), why?